-Your photographer is the one who will capture this incredibly significant day.
-Take your time with finding the one who takes the kind of photos that you will want to look back on for the rest of your lives.
+Your photographer is the one who will capture this significant day.
+Ensure you find the one who takes the photos that you will want to look back on.

-- Look at their previous weddings and make sure that you love the photos you see, as you will not be able to ask them to change their photography style just for your wedding.
+- Look at their portfolio and make sure that you love the photos you see, as you can’t ask them to change their photography style.

-- Do an engagement shoot with the intended photographer – this makes great practice for how it is to be photographed professionally, as well as getting a sense of the final outcome before the wedding.
+- Schedule an engagement shoot with the most promising photographer – this makes great practice for how it is to be photographed professionally, as well as getting an idea of the photographers craftsmanship.

-- Find a free worksheet with questions you need to ask your photographer here.
+- Find a worksheet with questions you need to ask your photographer here.

 6: Develop your wedding style

-Don’t be afraid to express your personality a lot when planning your wedding.
-For your guests, it makes the wedding even more spectacular.
+Don’t be afraid to express your personality in your wedding.
+It makes day even more spectacular!

 - Think about ways to inject your wedding with elements that says a lot about you as a couple.

 - Put a limit on wedding inspiration.
-After you have formed your own ideas of how your wedding should look and feel like, it is the right time to stop pinning.
-Let your wedding be authentically yours.
+After you formed ideas of how your wedding should look and feel like – stop pinning.
+Let your wedding be -authentically- yours.

-- Using your imagination, tell your story with handmade touches, personalized vows, decor centered around something meaningful to you.
+- Tell your story with personalized touches which are meaningful to you.

-- Dare to challenge traditions in order to host a truly memorable event which stands out for its uniqueness.
+- Dont be afraid to challenge traditions in order to host a truly memorable event which stands out for its uniqueness.

 - Find more about how to create a personalized wedding here.